J-R-1/J-R-1/Python-SQL-Tableau Integration/README.md

 ## <b>SQL</b>
 -------------
-Though there are multiple ways to connect <b>Python</b> to <b>SQL</b>, in this project we will use <b>Python's 'pymysql'</b> package to connect our Jupyter notebooks to MySQL workbench.
-First we will create a new database in MySQL workbench and
+Though there are multiple ways to connect <b>Python</b> to <b>SQL</b>.
+In this project we will use Python's <b>'pymysql'</b> package to connect our Jupyter notebooks to MySQL workbench.
+We will create a connection object to our database in MySQL workbench.
+Using <b>execute</b> and <b>commit</b> methods, we will transfer our Model's predicted outputs on a new dataset to a newly created table on our database.
+By storing our data in a more secure place, it will be easier to manipulate and extract useful information from the data at a later stage.